jjneely at gmail dot com

 - Designed automated tools to better support Realm Linux including hands-off installs using PXE and Red Hat Kickstart.

-- Designed and built a configuration management solution using Bcfg2 that is used by system administrators all over campus.
+- Designed and built a configuration management solution using Bcfg2 that was used by system administrators for a campus of 100,000 users.
 Also effective in situations where IT groups required being partitioned away from other IT groups.
+Planned and implemented a migration of this system to Puppet.

-- Implemented dynamic Kickstart system for all of campus based on Python and Genshi Templates.
+- Coded and implemented a dynamic Kickstart system for all of campus using Python, Genshi Templates, and XMLRPC.

-- Created and maintain many RPM packages including OpenAFS packages.
+- Created and maintained many RPM packages including OpenAFS packages.

 - Built an RPM package build system using Subversion and Mock.